Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Conditioners that are too thick or marketed as intensive should be avoided because they can cause a moisture imbalance and cause your hair to become greasier faster.
 A balancing, lightweight, natural conditioner is ideal.
 It is also recommended to avoid conditioners with thick oil as the main ingredient.

-After BathGreasy hair already benefits from too much of what hydrates and moisturizes hair: sebum.
-So, it barely requires any after-bath hair care.
-However, it can be nice to use some dry oil products to hydrate the root of your hair.
+After BathGreasy hair already benefits from too much of what hydrates and moisturizes hair; sebum.
+So it barely requires any after-bath hair care.
+Although it can be nice to use some dry oil products to hydrate the root of your hair.

 Regardless of your hair type, if you are styling them with heat, it is always recommended to use a heatproof product before styling to protect hair against excessive heat.